emilhe/dash-leaflet/README.md

 The documentation has been moved to [Heroku](https://dash-leaflet.herokuapp.com/) to enable an interactive example gallery.

-NB: The 0.1.0 release contains a number breaking changes, most prominently merging of the `SuperCluster` and `GeoJSON` components into a new `GeoJSON` component power by [functional properties](https://dash-leaflet.herokuapp.com/#func_props).
+NB: The 0.1.0 release contains a number breaking changes, most prominently merging of the `SuperCluster` and `GeoJSON` components into a new `GeoJSON` component powered by [functional properties](https://dash-leaflet.herokuapp.com/#func_props).

 ## Build instructions